jonathanharrell/cjarellano-v2/content/posts/editing-12-hot-tips-for-video-editors.md

 ## 9. L-cuts and J-cuts mirror how we observe

 In dialogue scenes with multiple speakers, use L-cuts and J-cuts to mimic an observer turning their attention to a new speaker.
-In a conversation between Peggy and Don, an observer would typically look and listen to Peggy, then hear 1-2 words from Don before turning to him.
-Deploy a J-cut accordingly by letting the audience first hear 1-2 words from Don before cutting to him.
+In a conversation between Peggy and Don, an observer would typically look and listen to Peggy, then hear one or two words from Don before turning to him.
+Deploy a J-cut accordingly by letting the audience first hear one or two words from Don before cutting to him.
 If Peggy says something shocking mid-sentence, use an L-cut to show Don’s reaction before he decides to speak.
-And finally, consider this: if Peggy asks a question, perhaps an L-cut and J-cut is not needed since an observer would turn to Don immediately after Peggy finishes asking the question since we’re expecting him to speak after her.
-The larger takeaway: to improve how you cut dialogue scenes, take note of when you look at and listen to people the next time you observe a conversation in real life.
+And finally, consider this: if Peggy asks a question, perhaps neither an L-cut or J-cut is needed since an observer would immediately turn to Don after Peggy finishes asking the question.
+The larger takeaway: to boost your dialogue-cutting skills, take note of how you observe conversations in real life.

 ## 10. Variety is the spice of film